cristiantg/lexiconator/README.md

 ## 3. Prepare input data and values of variables
 1. The `utils/preparing_raw_data.py` script will extract all words possible from specific text files.
-You just need to put as many text files as you want under one folder specified as an argument: `utils/preparing_raw_data.py#RAW_DATA_FOLDER`.
+You just need to put as many text files as you want under one folder specified as an argument: `utils/preparing_raw_data.py#RAW_DATA_FOLDER` and the output folder `utils/preparing_raw_data.py#FINAL_INPUT_FOLDER`.

 1. The generated file `utils/preparing_raw_data.py#FINAL_INPUT_FILE` in `utils/preparing_raw_data.py#FINAL_INPUT_FOLDER` will be used as input for the next step.